-Gingrich Productions is a multimedia production company based in Washington, DC, featuring the work of Newt and Callista Gingrich.
+Gingrich Productions is a multimedia production company based in Arlington, Virginia, featuring the work of Newt and Callista Gingrich.
 Together, Newt and Callista host and produce historical and public policy documentaries, write books and newsletters, give speeches, record audio books, produce photographic essays, and make television and radio appearances.
+Gingrich Productions also offers strategic planning, consulting, and training for organizations seeking to solve public policy concerns.
+We have unique strengths and experience in health, learning, national security, and politics.
+We also help develop messaging with an emphasis on earned and social media.

 Newt Gingrich is well-known as the architect of the “Contract with America” that led the Republican Party to victory in 1994 by capturing the majority in the U.S. House of Representatives for the first time in forty years.
 After he was elected Speaker, he disrupted the status quo by moving power out of Washington and back to the American people.
 Under his leadership, Congress passed welfare reform, the first balanced budget in a generation, and the first tax cut in sixteen years.
 In addition, the Congress restored funding to strengthen defense and intelligence capabilities, an action later lauded by the bipartisan 9/11 Commission.

 From May 2011 to May 2012, Newt Gingrich was a candidate for the Republican nomination for President of the United States, winning the South Carolina and the Georgia primaries.
 The campaign was especially notable for its innovative policy agenda, its effort to bring new coalitions into the Republican fold, and for Newt’s debate performances.
 His $2.50 a gallon energy plan set off a nationwide discussion about the use of America’s energy resources.

 But there is a lot more to Newt Gingrich than these remarkable achievements.
-As an author, Newt has published twenty-six books including 14 fiction and nonfiction New York Times best-sellers.
+As an author, Newt has published 35 books including 15 fiction and nonfiction New York Times best sellers.